lindsly/4DNvestigator/README.md

 We recommend the following system properties for all 4DNvestigator functionalities to run properly:
 - Windows 10
 - At least 12 Gb RAM
   - This is highly dependent on the size of the data being analyzed.
-Example data used in "ExampleScript.m" peaks at 9.2 Gb RAM usage.
+For example, the data used in "ExampleScript.m" peaks at 9.2 Gb RAM usage.
 - A current version of MATLAB (2019 or later)